yoco-ws/cliquedit/README.md

 </html>
 ```

 With this you can proceed to use cliqu**edit** as usual.
-Editable elements inside of the 'item' will belong to the current item (indetified by the GET parameters), and editable items outside of this item will belong to the current page.
+Editable elements inside of the 'item' will belong to the current item (identified by the GET parameters), and editable items outside of this item will belong to the current page.